Drums, Pennsylvania: 18th century

 George married Anna Margaret Woodring (born 1765), a daughter of Philip Woodring (a French Huguenot 1741–1819) and Mary Elisabetha Wagner (1743–1829) from Alsace, France.
 Anna & her family were from the Williams Township, Northampton County area adjacent to Easton and Bethlehem.
 Anna Margaret descended from an enterprising French/German family line.
-Her ancestors included mayors of towns in Alsace that alternatively belonged to France and Germany.
-Anna Margaret spoke German, Alsatian, French, and English; George spoke German and English.
-Her surname evolved from the French "Vatrin" (pronounced "Vatree" in French) to the German "Wotring" (pronounced "Votring" in German) to "Woodring" in America.
+Her ancestors included town mayors in Alsace that alternatively belonged to France and Germany.
+Her surname evolved from the French "Vatrin" (pronounced "Vatree" in French) to the German "Wotring" (pronounced "Votring" in German) to the angliczed "Woodring" in America.